-Isaac Watts.
-1747.
 The Rational Foundation of a Christian Church and the Terms of Christian Communion.
 To Which Are Added Three Discourses, Viz.
 Disc.
 I. A Patter for a Dissenting Preacher.
 Disc.
 II.
 The Office of Deacons.
 Disc.
 III.
-Invitations to Church-Fellowship.
-London: Rose and Crown in the Poulty and Buck in Pater-Noster Row.
+Invitations to Church-Fellowship by Isaac Watts

 Isaac Watts impresses me.
 I explain why here and include the outline for this reading.

-Reasons Why the Hierarchy or Governement of the Chvrch by Arch-Bishops, Lord Bishops, Deanes, Arch-Deacons, Chancellor’s and their Officers, exercising Sole or Superior Authoritie in Ordination and Jursidations may and ought to be Removed.
+Reasons Why the Hierarchy or Governement of the Chvrch by Arch-Bishops, Lord Bishops, Deanes, Arch-Deacons, Chancellor’s and their Officers, exercising Sole or Superior Authoritie in Ordination and Jursidations may and ought to be Removed by Anon

-The Deacon: An Inquiry into the Nature, Duties and Exercise of the Office of the Deacon, in the Christian Church.
-2nd Edition.
-Philadelphia: William S. Young.
+The Deacon: An Inquiry into the Nature, Duties and Exercise of the Office of the Deacon, in the Christian Church by James M. Wilson

 I posted some thoughts here.

-Timothy J. Keller.
-1997.
-Ministries of Mercy: The Call of the Jericho Road, 2nd Edition.
-P & R Publishing.
+Ministries of Mercy: The Call of the Jericho Road by Timothy J. Keller

-From Topic to Thesis: A Guide to Theological Research.
-IVP Academic.
+From Topic to Thesis: A Guide to Theological Research by Michael Kibbe

 I’m slowly importing some of my pre-2019 data from Goodreads and posting it below.

-I wrote a brief overview of these mini-books.
+I wrote a brief overview of these two mini-books by McGraw.